Reemwaleed181/Attendance-System-QR/README.md

 **Key Features**:
 - **Dashboard Overview**: Real-time attendance statistics and class management
 - **QR Code Generation**: Create and manage class QR codes for attendance sessions
-- **Live Attendance Control**: Enable/disable self-attendance windows for students
+ - **Dual Attendance Modes**: Allow students to self-record (Live Attendance Control: Enable/disable self-attendance windows for students), or record attendance directly by a teacher
+ - **Late Arrival Handling**: Scan a late student's QR to mark them present with a late status
 - **Class Management**: View and manage multiple classes with detailed analytics
 - **Attendance History**: Comprehensive tracking of student attendance patterns
-- **Report Generation**: Export attendance data and generate detailed reports
+- **Report Generation**: Export attendance data and generate detailed reports to send to parents

 **Main Screens**:
 - **Teacher Home**: Central dashboard with quick access to all features
 - **Class Management**: View and select classes for attendance sessions
-- **QR Scanner**: Scan student QR codes for manual attendance marking
+- **QR Scanner**: Scan student QR codes for attendance marking
 - **Attendance History**: Detailed view of past attendance records
-- **Reports**: Generate and export attendance analytics
+- **Reports**: Absence report sent to parent (a specific numbers of absences determined by the teacher) regarding the student's absence

 **Workflow**:
 1. Login and select class from dashboard
 2. Generate or scan class QR code
 3. Enable attendance window for students
+4. Record attendance directly by a teacher
-4. Monitor real-time attendance updates
+5. Monitor real-time attendance updates
-5. Close session and review results
+7. Review attendance (Attendance History)
-6. Generate reports and export data
+8. Generate reports and export data

 ### 👨‍👩‍👧 Parent Interface